LucasFishbein/KC_Housing_Price_Prediction/README.md

 # King County, WA Home Sale Price Predictor and Recommendations to Maximize Home Value
 **Created by Lucas Fishbein**

+# Getting Started with this Repository

+To Run this code, download the following data files from the link below and place both files in a folder you will create named "/data" (case-sensitive) inside this repository.

+Download: King County Home Sale 2021-2022 From: https://github.com/LayFish21/dsc-phase-2-project-v2-5/tree/main/data

 # Overview and Business Problem